-Financial Reporting and Audit Task Force
+Financial Reporting and Audit Group

 Information from a corporate insider may be the springboard for the SEC to launch an investigation, or the final piece of the puzzle in an existing investigation.
-The task force is particularly interested in receiving information from corporate insiders who may have witnessed or gained knowledge about improper conduct related to the preparation and audit of financial statements of public companies.
+The FRAud Group is particularly interested in receiving information from corporate insiders who may have witnessed or gained knowledge about improper conduct related to the preparation and audit of financial statements of public companies.
 In fact, fraud related to the preparation of financial statements or issuer reporting and disclosure can be extremely difficult to uncover without the help of corporate insiders.
 Submit a tip or complaint

 The SEC draws on a number of sources to help identify possible financial fraud.
 Attorneys and auditors involved in the financial reporting process can spot misconduct by a company, its management, or its auditor.
 Submit a tip or complaint